 Take a piece of sturdy cardstock measuring about 4-inches x 5-inches (10cm x 12cm).
 Cut out a window in the center of this card measuring 2-1/2-inches x 3-1/2-inches.
 This will be your template/viewfinder.
 ATCs cannot be smaller or larger than that measurement.

 For this artist trading card sample, I used watercolor paper (it's a favorite of mine).
-So tear out a sheet of watercolor paper.
 Now paint the paper any way you like.
 This will be the background or the first layer for your painting.

 For this artist trading card workshop, I gave myself a challenge.
 I wanted a textured background and my main color had to be picked blindly.
 With my eyes closed I picked out a bottle of paint; DecoArt Canyon Orange.